 - Pour the cocoa powder mixture into the bowl and mix until combined.

 - In a small bowl mix the vinegar and baking soda, then mix into the batter until combined.

 - Pour the batter between the two baking pans.
 Bake for 25 minutes or until a toothpick comes out clean.
 Let cool on racks for before removing from pans.

 Butter Roux Frosting

 - In a heavy saucepan whisk the flour and sugar together than slowly whisk in the milk.
 Cook this mixture over medium heat, stirring constantly until smooth and thick, about 10 - 14 minutes.

 - Remove from heat and transfer to a bowl.
 Place a piece of plastic over the mixture.
 Let the mixture cool completely, about 30 - 45 minutes in the fridge This will be thick like pudding.

-- Beat the sugar and butter for about 5 minutes until fluffy, then add the vanilla.
+- Beat the butter and vanilla for about 5 minutes until fluffy.

 - Add the cooled flour milk mixture in thirds, beating well after each addition until smooth and creamy.
 Scrape the bowl and mix still smooth.